ActiveVisionLab/BNInterpolation/README.md

-# Interpolating Convolutional Neural Networks using Batch Normalization
+# Interpolating Convolutional Neural Networks Using Batch Normalization

 This repository provides training and utility scripts to reproduce results reported in [1].
 For brevity, we will only mention the most important argument options in this readme file.
 Users wishing to use other options or adapt the techniques implemented here for their own work can reuse our modules and refer to the main scripts (`experiment1.py` and `experiment2.py`).